 Percentile Rankings: Oftentimes, parents are given scores, that represent the Percentile Rankings, as the qualifying percentile.
 Percentile rankings correspond to the SAI scores.
 An SAI score of 100 translates into a percentile ranking of 50%.
 In the case of gifted program access, the percentile score qualifying a student for gifted placement is oftentimes set to 98% or above.
 A percentile ranking between 95% and 98% oftentimes qualifies a student for a more in-depth look, and a consideration of other information - achievement testing and/or teacher referrals.

 In the case of New York City schools, which has standardized gifted testing on the Otis-Lennon test, students are placed in gifted programming based on a blending of scores from the OLSAT and the Bracken School Readiness Assessment (BSRA).
 The OLSAT score is weighted 75%, with the BSRA weighted 25%.
 These two scores, once weighted, are added together.
 A result of 95% or above qualifies the student for access to gifted programming.

 Practice and skill building for the OLSAT:

 Our online store and information center has references and resources parents and tutors can use with their students to practice and build many of the skills assessed on the Otis-Lennon School Abilitities test.
-Access our website at Thinking To Learn - and specific information about the OLSAT and BSRA resources.
+Access our website at Thinking To Learn - and resources we recommend for the OLSAT .

 What other resources have you found to help your child prepare for these assessments?
 What other questions do you have about the OLSAT?